Remind me when letting the states decide civil rights issues has ever worked out, again.

 That’s just most Republicans, I say.
 And there are states where no one listens to Republicans.
 Like Vermont!
-Or Maryland!
 Or California, recently.

 Sure, the Bible has hundreds of passages in favor of slavery and a handful of passages against homosexuality.
 It never explicitly bans marriage between Republicans.
 (Though it never clearly says it’s okay other, either.)

-So why shouldn’t Republicans be allowed to marry in states that can stand them?
+So why shouldn’t Republicans be allowed to marry in states that can tolerate them?